ms178/archpkgbuilds/README.md

 If you want to speed up the LLVM build process considerably at the cost of around 25 MB of disk space, you should use ThinLTO (-flto=thin) as that makes multi-threaded linking possible wheras FullLTO is single-threaded.

-Another important change is that the GCC, LLVM and kernel packages are optimized for Intel's Haswell CPU architecture, they also require the latest Glibc and a brand new 5.17 Kernel, if you want to optimize these packages for another CPU architecture or older Kernels, you need to edit the PKGBUILD for GCC, Glibc and the Kernel or the haswell.patch for LLVM.
+Another important change is that the GCC, LLVM and kernel packages are meant to run on Intel's Haswell or compatible architectures, they also require the latest Glibc and a 5.17 Kernel, if you want to optimize these packages for another CPU architecture or older Kernels, you need to edit the PKGBUILD for GCC, Glibc and the Kernel or the haswell.patch for LLVM.
 As for any additional patches used, these were mainly taken or adapted from Clear Linux for both toolchains.

 The Linux Kernel builds upon the already modified Xanmod sources, but carries some additional patches on top, e.g. the ProjectC scheduler, more Clear Linux patches and other patches taken from SirLucjan's excellent repository (https://github.com/sirlucjan/kernel-patches), but I also got some from the Linux Kernel Mailing List (LKML) directly.